perchespierri/perchespierri/README.md

 ### A little bit about me:

-- 🔭 I’m currently working on perfecting my frontend skills!
+- 🔭 I’m currently working on perfecting my frontend skills
 - 🌱 I’m currently learning the basics of backend development
 - 👯 I’m looking to collaborate on open source projects and study guides
 - ❓ Ask me about: Anything related to the web dev world.
 If I can't answer, we'll find out together!